HarvardMad/MscProject_ECommerce_Application/README.md

-Build the system using a build tool such as Ant of Maven deply it on to wildfly restart the server open your favourte browser and type http://localhost:8081/fcuk_war_exploded/welcome.xhtml Notice that Wildfly is listening on port 8081.
-Please note, you hav to follow above link to configure the application server before running the system.
+Build the system using a build tool such as Ant of Maven deply it on to wildfly restart the server open your favourte browser and type <br /> http://localhost:8081/fcuk_war_exploded/welcome.xhtml Notice that i have configured Wildfly to listen on port 8081.
+Please note, you have to follow above screencast link to configure the application server before running the system.

 Logging in
 username: amberw@gmail.com